 HistoryThe British obtained carob from the Portuguese rather than obtaining cocoa pods or beans from the Nigerians.
 This is because of British issues involving pirates, in addition to the high costs of transportation.
 This led to The Chocolate Wars in The Between Years as the British needed to protect their merchant ships.
 Afterwards, instead of going back to protecting their merchant ships, went into trade negotiations with the Portuguese instead.

 Cultural SignificanceAs the carob was cheaper than the cocoa pods that came from Nigeria, the British kept the trade with the Portuguese, which had a positive effect on both parties.
 For the Portuguese, it meant a rise in trade and demand for the commodity.
 For the British, it was cheaper to transport goods from Portugal rather than Nigeria.
 Since there was no perceivable change from cocoa derived-chocolate from the carob derived-chocolate, the cost of advertising and other media to persuade the general public of the change was saved, as the public didn't need to be persuaded.
 The saving of funds also meant that the British could replace the ships that were lost in The Chocolate Wars.
+From the first war, the Nigerians found their industry was failing and fought the pirates themselves.
+This conflict, The Chocolate Wars II resulted in the Nigerians transporting chocolate to the UK, however, while this meant that the UK had chocolate again, it only meant that the wealthy could have the original chocolate.

 Picture of Carob Tree with Ripe Carob Fruit - Wikimedia Commons